Ancient crafts, modern challenges.

 With a sound understanding of these upsides and downsides at each stage of the supply chain, and of the opportunities and challenges for responsible sourcing that coloured gemstones present, everyone who is involved in the sector can help it to evolve, by playing a role in the endeavours and initiatives that exist, or could come into being, to shape it.
 This can ensure that the future of coloured gemstones retains as many as possible of its current virtues, and augments them, while mitigating its negative aspects.

 Gemstones may change hands dozens of times before reaching an end customer – their supply chains are extremely complex.
 They’re also highly informal, typically, and transactions are largely based on trust between trading parties.
 As such, traceability for coloured gemstones is uniquely challenging.
 Gemstones are hard to value, and this can lead to tax evasion, and to poor returns for miners.
 Smuggling and other criminal activity can also factor into a gemstone’s journey.
 Yet, from the point of view of people in the trade, there are good and legitimate reasons for it to stay the way it is.
-We examine these issues, and recent innovations in industry structure and in technology that may help to mitigate them, in paper 3 of this series, Glimmers in the Shadows: The Complex Web of Coloured Gemstone Trading.
+We examine these issues, and recent innovations in industry structure and in technology that may help to mitigate them, in the paper of this series, Oceans Apart?
+Conventions, Practices and Perceptions in Coloured Gemstone Trading.